mariosamueldealmeidacosta/Binary-converter/README.md

 # Binary-converter
-This is simply project will conver a whole number to a binary number and a binary number to a whole number
+This is simply project will convert a decimal number to a binary number and a binary number to a decimal number